Darth-Apple/Profile-Visits/readme.txt

 Configuration & Notes:
 	- Once this plugin is installed an activated, you may configure this plugin via ACP -> Configuration -> "Latest Visitors on Profile"
 	- Note that if the guest usergroup is enabled for profile visits logging, only the counter will be incremented.
 Guest users will never display explicitly in the latest visits log.
+	- This plugin generates additional queries due to the loading of templates, cache checking, visitor logging, etc. The usage of queries can be reduced by disabling the visits counter on user profiles.
 	- Visits are automatically deleted after a specified interval, which is set to 30 days by default.
 This is to prevent the database from growing massive from old visitor logs.
 You can set this expiration interval in the plugin settings.
 (ACP -> Configuration -> "Latest Visitors on Profile")

 License and Copyright: